My Gym's AI Trainer Gave Me an Injury in 3 Sessions

 AI fitness tools aren't going away.
 But you can protect yourself.
 First, never trust the AI's form assessment without a second opinion.
 Second, start with less weight than you think you need.
 Third, listen to your body over the algorithm.

 Finally, use AI as a supplement, not a replacement.
 The best approach is a human trainer who uses AI for data analysis, not an AI pretending to be a human trainer.
+Cities like Boston, Seattle, Denver, and Portland have gyms that use this hybrid model successfully.

-Frequently Asked Questions
+Frequently Asked Questions About AI Fitness Trainers

 Probably not.
 The terms of service almost always waive liability.
 You agree that the AI is for informational purposes only and that you assume all risk of injury.
+Courts in Texas, California, Florida, and New York have consistently upheld these waivers.

 Stop using the app immediately.
 See a doctor or physical therapist.
 Document everything: screenshots, workout logs, the app's recommendations.
 But be prepared: legal recourse is unlikely.
+Focus on recovery, not litigation.
+Physical therapy clinics in Austin report a surge in AI-related injury patients.